 With every container shipment, we usually get a batch of engines.
 Sometimes depending on the demand, we could have two or three pallets loaded on every 40ft, it all depends on how quickly we shift what’s in the warehouse.

 With each batch, we have to break down the engine pallets, put them on separate pallets and line them up for inspection.

-We check the engines for damages, leaks or other stuff which might not spot on the yahoo listings; we try to by from reputable sellers to ensure we get a decent product.
-Sometimes you can’t help but get a bad engine, that’s the risk you take buying used parts.
+We check the engines for damages, leaks or other stuff; we buy from reputable sellers to ensure we get a decent product.

 Once we’ve finished assessing them, we compression test the engines which were missed or do another test to satisfy potential customers.
 From years of testing RB25’s, 1JZ’s and 2JZ’s we’ve found that buying these from non modified standard cars is the best route.
 The main engines above, along with SR20s are always prone to having a hard life in japan if we purchase them from modified cars.

 The best chance of a future customer having a good engine would, for example, purchasing an RB25 that had a straightforward life from a standard car with a lazy automatic box, tipping around the countryside in Japan powering a Stagea or something similar.
 These are usually in mint condition, regularly serviced clean engines.

 Same goes for the 1JZ’s we try to pluck these from Automatic Crowns.
 Fortunately, all the 2JZ’s come from JZS161 aristos, and these only sold as automatic luxury cruisers.

 Thankfully they mas produced this car the Aristo, with over 300k units of each generation.
 Otherwise, the world would have a minimal supply of 2JZ engines as they only made just shy of 50 thousand Supras.